A Hands-On Councilman For the North Ward

-As a result of Councilman Ramos's leadership, recreational opportunities have been expanded in the North Ward, including opening the new Waterfront Recreation Center and the new Newark School Stadium as well as renovating Elmwood Park and Kasberger Field.
+As a result of Councilman Ramos's leadership, recreational opportunities have been expanded in the North Ward, including the construction of Waterfront Recreation Center and the restoration of Newark School Stadium as well as renovating Elmwood Park and Kasberger Field.

 During his tenure on the Newark school board, including two terms as chair, Councilman Ramos worked to drastically improve public education.
 He is committed to ensuring that every child in Newark has access to quality public education.
-A strong supporter of charter schools, he founded the North Ward Scholarship Fund, which has awarded over $70,000 to help local students pay for high school and college.
+In 2014, Councilman Ramos founded the Anibal Ramos Jr. Civic Association, a non-profit organization that provides scholarships to help Newark students pay for high school and college.